Vanilla Bean Cake Recipe

 While white cake recipes often call for a little vanilla flavoring, a true white cake doesn't contain egg yolks in an effort to keep the cake light extra light in color.

-In addition, the whitest of white cake recipes call for using clear vanilla rather than natural, and even use shortening in place of butter to keep the color especially light.
+In addition, the whitest of white cake recipes call for using clear vanilla rather than natural, and sometimes use shortening in place of butter to keep the color especially light.

 This Vanilla Bean Cake wouldn't be considered a true white cake as it contains whole eggs as well as a good amount of real vanilla (in this case, vanilla bean paste).